bluefroguk1/empire-dump/content/Wiki/World Design/The Brass Coast lineage and species attitudes.md

 ---

 ## Overview
-Perhaps unsurprisingly, the Freeborn have a relaxed attitude to those with [[Lineage]], with two notable exceptions.
+Perhaps unsurprisingly, the Freeborn have a relaxed attitude to those with Lineage, with two notable exceptions.
 ## [[Cambion]]
 Cambions have a special place in Freeborn society, a tradition that dates back to the murky prehistory of the Freeborn.
 According to legend, a particularly clever cambion (whose origin is usually tied to the teller in some way) convinced the founders to sign a cleverly worded trade agreement.
 This binding oath is allegedly what has kept the Freeborn together as a people.
 This story has created a superstition that the blood of a cambion (usually a thumbprint) upon a document of trade will bring good fortune to the signatories.
 As a result, Freeborn cambion often study to become scriveners.
 ## [[Merrow]]